Vindows95/KrMCL/README.md

 # Kr Minecraft Launcher
-KrMCL is a lightweight
-KrMCL is a Minecraft launcher made by Vindows95.
+KrMCL is a lightweight Minecraft launcher for Android Devices.
 [This](https://krmcl.com/agreement.html) is the user agreement and policy of KrMCL applicable to the People's Republic of China.

 # Open source libraries used by
 [Boat Project](https://github.com/AOF-Dev/BoatApp)
 [Mesa3D Graphics Library](https://github.com/mesa3d/mesa)